MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex3_PIM_Teammate_Approval.md

 ### Task 3 - Submit a request for the Intune Admin role

 At this point in Holly's pilot project, the **PIM-Intune-Administrators** group has been made eligible for the Intune administrator role.
-Each member of the group (in this case, Alex Wilber and Joni Sherman) can now be assigned the Intune Admimistrator role by requesting approval from a member of this group, which in this case will be the other person.
+Each member of the group (in this case, Alex Wilber and Joni Sherman) can now be assigned the Intune Administrator role by requesting approval from a member of this group, which in this case will be the other person.
 Holly wants to test out the PIM process in her pilot project.
 In this task, you will take on the role of Joni Sherman, who will submit a request to approve assigning the Intune Administrator role to her account.

 1. In LON-CL1, right-click on the **Edge** icon on the taskbar and in the menu that appears, select **New InPrivate window**.